EngineerSmith/AppleCake/README.md

 local profiler = require("lib.AppleCake")(true) -- Default option, that will return AppleCake local profiler = require("lib.AppleCake")(false) -- This option will turn AppleCake off
 ```
+**Warning**  You can only set the debug attribute once, then whenever you try to include it again it will return the same table.
+This is so you won't have to tell the library if you're in debug mode repeatively.
+E.g. if you do `require("lib.AppleCake")([true|false])`, if you do `require("lib.AppleCake")()` in another file it will return the same table as the first time you required the library.
 ### AppleCake functions
 #### .beginSession([filepath])
 This will open a file to allow writing. `filepath` is a optional parameter.
 You can only have one session active at a time, this will be the file that is written to.
 If called again, it will close the previous session for you.